Book a Tour →

 🏙️ Brisbane Winner

 Brisbane is noticeably more affordable than the Gold Coast for accommodation, with a wider range of mid-budget options.
-Free attractions — South Bank, GOMA, South Bank beach, the Botanic Gardens — are genuinely excellent.
+Free attractions — South Bank Parklands (free beach lagoon), GOMA, the Botanic Gardens, CityHopper ferry — are genuinely excellent.
 A comfortable Brisbane holiday costs 20–30% less than an equivalent Gold Coast stay in peak season.
+The Cross River Rail (now operational) has also improved inner-city connectivity significantly.

 🏄 Gold Coast

 Theme parks add significant per-person cost ($100+ per day, per person).
-Surfers Paradise accommodation skews premium, especially in school holidays.
+Surfers Paradise accommodation skews premium, especially in school holidays and Easter.
 Broadbeach dining is excellent but expensive.
 The Gold Coast is great value if you focus on beaches and free activities; expensive if you're doing the full theme-park experience.
+The Gold Coast also has 300+ days of sunshine annually — weather-wise, it's excellent value almost any month.

 The Verdict: Who Should Choose What